 Low back pain can limit a child's functional and recreational activities.
-It can also effect sleep, mood, and concentration which can result in poor performance at school and interfere with normal daily activities.
+It can also affect sleep, mood and concentration which can result in poor performance at school and interfere with normal daily activities.

-Low back pain is most common in adults, however can also be common among adolescents that participate in sports activities, including repetitive movement or trauma such as football, gymnastics, and ballet.
+Low back pain is most common in adults, however, it can also be common among adolescents that participate in sports activities, including repetitive movement or trauma such as football, gymnastics, and ballet.
 Obesity, poor posture and core stability further increase risk for back pain as well as extremity injuries.

 Low back pain is usually described as “mechanical” in nature, with increased discomfort and pain during activities such as bending, lifting, stooping, or twisting.
 Other common symptoms include back stiffness and pain into buttocks and legs, which improve with lying down or resting.